cagarweyne/React-Tutorial/readme.md

 });
 ```

 I'm making use of the CSS bootstrap here, as I am using a few classes for styling purposes.
 This component expects an object to be attached to props that contains a url link for the img tag, a header title and description for the p tag.
-This component will be returned multiple times depending on the available dataset.
+This component will be returned multiple times depending on the available dataset, based on the array in our options object this will return to different instances of Thumbnail, as there are only two elements in the thumbnailData array.
+But this can be as little or as much as you need, it depends on the number of elements that you have in the array.
 Next I have created another component called Thumbnail list:

 ```javascript
   var ThumbnailList = React.createClass({